Specular Reflection vs. Diffuse Reflection: Understanding the Difference

 - Photography: Diffuse reflection helps in reducing harsh shadows and creates softer, more natural-looking images.

-- Camouflage: Animals and objects that rely on camouflage use diffuse reflection to blend seamlessly into their surroundings.
+- Camouflage: Animals and objects that rely on camouflage use diffuse reflection to blend without friction into their surroundings.

 - Material characterization: The way a material reflects light (diffusely or specularly) provides important information about its surface texture and composition.